matteogreek/matteogreek.github.io/content/_writeups/thm/OhSINT_writeup.md

 ---
 title: OhSINT
 summary: Open Source Intelligence simple task
-tags:
-  - writeup
-date: "2023-08-04"

 # Optional external URL for project (replaces project detail page).
 external_link: ''
+date: ''
 reading_time: false  # Show estimated reading time?
 share: false  # Show social sharing links?
 profile: false  # Show author profile?
 comments: false  # Show comments?

 ---
 ## Task1

 > What information can you possible get with just one photo?

 ### Question 1

 What profile picture does this user have?

 Let's start by downloading the task files.
 We can see that the file attached to this room is an image called *WindowsXP.jpg*.
 Let's run **exiftool** to analyze the metadata of the file and see if we can find some useful information.

 By looking at the result, under the copyright data we can take note of a what it seems a username (OWoodflint).
 Since the goal of the room is learn what is OSINT we have to proceed and search on the web the username we just found to obtain publicly available information about the target.

 There are many ways to do it, one is by using **sherlock** or other OSINT tools that automate the process of finding usernames across many social networks.

 To perform the actual search we can type the following command where *–timeout* is the time (in seconds) to wait for response to requests.
 A longer timeout will increase the likelihood of getting results from slow sites but on the other hand, this may result in a long delay in gathering all the results.

 > python3 sherlock.py OWoodflint –timeout 15